 Available-for-sale securities are carried at fair value with the unrealized holding gains or losses, net of tax, included as a component of accumulated other comprehensive income (loss) in stockholders' equity.
 Realized gains and losses on available-for-sale securities are computed based upon specific identification and included in other income (expense), net in the consolidated statement of operations.
 Declines in value judged to be other-than-temporary on available-for-sale securities are recorded in other income (expense), net in the consolidated statement of operations and the cost basis of the security is reduced.
 The fair values for marketable equity securities are based on quoted market prices.
 Held-to-maturity investments are stated at amortized cost which approximates fair value.
 Interest income is accrued as earned.
-Realized gains and losses on held-to-maturity investments are computed based upon specific identification and included in other income (expense), net in the consolidated statement of computed based upon specific identification and included in other income (expense), net in the consolidated statement of other income (expense) income.
+Realized gains and losses on held-to-maturity investments are computed based upon specific identification and included in other income (expense), net in the condensed consolidated statement of comprehensive (loss) income.
 The Company does not have any investments classified as trading.

 Available-for-sale securities consist of assets in a rabbi trust associated with the Company's deferred compensation plan.
-As of both March 31, 2014 and December 31, 2013, the carrying value of available-for-sale securities was approximately \$103,000 and is included in short-term investments.
-Available-for-sale securities as of both March 31, 2014 and December 31, 2013 consisted of approximately \$55,000 in mutual funds and approximately \$48,000 in money market accounts.
+As of both June 30, 2014 and December 31, 2013, the carrying value of available-for-sale securities was approximately \$103,000 and is included in short-term investments.
+Available-for-sale securities as of both June 30, 2014 and December 31, 2013 consisted of approximately \$55,000 in mutual funds and approximately \$48,000 in money market accounts.